RafaMMas/IberianFishHSMs/README.md

 `ListModels` output values can be use directly within `PredictHabitatSuitability` to carry out habitat evaluations.
-In particular, `$Codes` are the names used to store and call internally the available microhabitat suitability models.
+In particular, `$Codes` contains the names used to store and internally call the available microhabitat suitability models.

 </div>